rpthms/ansible-playbook-rpi-router/README.md

 it using overlayfs.
 This should help the Pi be much more resistant against SD card / USB drive corruption issues.

-This playbook needs to be run in 2 passes.
-The first pass will setup all the necessary packages and services on the Raspberry Pi and the second pass will configure the Pi to use overlayfs as the root filesystem

 Need to set the following variables in vars.yml:

 | Variable | Description |